-What do we want to achieve?
-Improved pedestrian amenity and safety; and Reduce vehicle speeds.
+Improved pedestrian amenity and safety: and ♦ Reduce vehicle speeds.

-- What will we do to achieve it? - Undertake an audit of pedestrian and cyclist infrastructure to determine where upgrades or repairs are required; - Undertake an audit of vehicle speeds to determine where traffic calming, verge tree pruning / replanting and other improvements are required; and
+- Undertake an audit of pedestrian and cyclist infrastructure to determine where upgrades or repairs are required; - Undertake an audit of vehicle speeds to determine where traffic calming, verge tree pruning / replanting and other improvements are required; and

-Improve pedestrian and cyclist access and permeability in and through the precinct.
+♦ Improve pedestrian and cyclist access and permeability in and through the precinct.

-- Analyse the existing pedestrian and cyclist network and identify areas to improve shade cover, lighting and need to create continuous footpath linkages to and from the precinct; and - Install coordinated way-finding signage to direct pedestrians and cyclists to key destinations - points within the precinct as well as directions to those outside of the precinct.
+- Analyse the existing pedestrian and cyclist network and identify areas to improve shade cover, lighting and need to create continuous footpath linkages to and from the precinct; and - Install coordinated way-finding signage to direct pedestrians and cyclists to key destinations points within the precinct as well as directions to those outside of the precinct.